Category: Her Space

 This is where most men get stuck.

-You can be sitting on the couch holding her hand and still be giving her the emotional space she needs.
+You can sit on the couch holding her hand and still give her the emotional space she needs.

 It’s called Emotional Detachment.